13banda/tinder/README.md

 # Companion

-This is a simple clone of Tinder’s mobile application.
+This is a simple clone of Tinder’s  application.
 It allows users to like and dislike other users and see their list of matches.

 ### Features: